YunoHost/doc/pages/02.administer/55.providers/15.vpn/01.vpn/vpn_advantage.md

   default: '/vpn_advantage'
 ---

 Since setting up a server at home is an uncommon practice, most Internet connections provided to individuals are unsuitable for this purpose.
-A net neutral VPN providing a fixed IPv4 address and IPv6 addresses can help to circumvent some limitations or difficulties.
+A net neutral VPN providing a static IPv4 address and IPv6 addresses can help to circumvent some limitations or difficulties.

 ! **Beware**: not all existing VPN providers meet these conditions, make sure the one you choose meets them.